Start-Up Grants for Becoming a Licensed Child Care Facility

 Applicants should ensure they understand how to open a licensed child care facility, and are encouraged to contact their regional Health Authority Licensing Office prior to applying to become familiar with licensing regulations in their area.
+Review the 'Before you apply' section of the website for more resources.
 All Start-Up Grant funding is subject to availability.

 Benefits of becoming licensed

 - the Early Childhood Educator Wage Enhancement (ECE) (if they are a certified ECE)